PixarAnimationStudios/ruby-jss/test/README.md

    - If any commandline options are different from whats in the keychain, the keychain will be updated, prompting for new passwords if needed.

+-  The JSSTestHelper module also provides ways for tests to share data.

- - The runtest command will run the spec files listed on the command line, or all of them if none are listed.
+ - The runtesst command will run the spec files listed on the command line, or all of them if none are listed.
  - The tests are run verbosely, so you can see what tests are being run.
  - Some tests are interactive - they will ask you to make choices about what's happening.